costanzavallicelli/costanzavallicelli.github.io/_pages/cv.md

 Research experience
 ======
+* Research Assistant for a project on Yorùbá.
+University of Toronto.
+[Starting in 2025].
+PIs: Professors Samuel Akinbo and Suzi Oliveira de Lima
 * Research Assistant for the Heritage Language Variation and Change Project.
 University of Toronto.
-Ongoing PI: Professor Naomi Nagy.
+[Started in 2024].
+PI: Professor Naomi Nagy.
 * Research assistant for the International Corpus of English: Malta & Puerto Rico.University of Bamberg.
-2021.
+[2021].
 PI: Professor Manfred Krug.